mokdevel/DarcMods/DarcCore/README.md

   3 = DEBUG  : Debug details + all above
   4 = ALL    : Prints everything including VERBOSE and SPAM.
 It's a lot. bool debugShowWaypoints : Only in WB.
 Show waypoints for AI. bool debugShowMarks : Only in WB.
-Show various markers in the world like mission location and non Valid Areas.
+Show various markers in the world like mission location and non Valid Areas. array<string>buildingExcludeFilter : Excelude these prefab names from the cached building list.
+The list of buildings are cached to avoid a rescan on the map.
 ```